iotivity/IoTivity-Getting-Started/pre-Jan-21-md/gsg-sw.md

 ## Run on Separate Devices

-Now that you’ve run a quick simulation on your own development PC and experienced the basic flow, you can get a better picture of IoTivity capabilities by running it on a Raspberry Pi board, where you can control and read its status from a Linux application.
+Now that you’ve run a quick simulation on your own development PC to experience the basic flow, you can get a better picture of IoTivity capabilities by running it on a Raspberry Pi board, where you can control and read its status from an Linux application.

-A workshop kit includes a Pimoroni input/output board that is used to demonstrate the capabilities of IoTivity.
+A workshop kit includes a Pimoroni input/output board that most clearly shows the capabilities of IoTivity.
 If you already have a Raspberry Pi board and don’t want to order the full kit, you can run a simpler demonstration.

 ### [Tutorial for Raspberry Pi kit with input/output](gsg-kit.md)